Experiment IV: Music video

-The music video for the song adapts the "storyline", and chronicles the destruction of a secret military installation by a creature made of sound.
-The science fiction film-in-miniature includes appearances from Dawn French, Hugh Laurie, Richard Vernon, Peter Vaughan, Paddy Bush and Del Palmer.
+The music video adapts the song's "storyline" by chronicling the destruction of a secret military installation by a creature made of sound.
+The science fiction film-in-miniature was directed by Bush and features appearances from Dawn French, Hugh Laurie, Richard Vernon, Peter Vaughan, Paddy Bush and Del Palmer.
 Bush appears on screen as an orderly officer serving tea, as the sound creature and at the end entering a van.
-The video was banned from Top of the Pops because it was considered "too violent" for a pre-watershed slot.
-In the UK, the music video was shown at some cinemas as an accompaniment to the main feature.
+British costume designer Charles Knode made the masks of the sound creature and most of the video was shot in a disused military hospital in southeast London.